RostyslavUA/Unrolled-WMMSE-distr/README.md

 # DUWMMSE
-Tensorflow implementation of Distributed Unfolding WMMSE using Graph Neural Networks for Efficient Power Allocation (https://arxiv.org/abs/2009.10812)
+Tensorflow implementation of Distributed Unfolding WMMSE using Graph Neural Networks for Efficient Power Allocation TODO: add link to the paper

 ## Overview
 This library contains a Tensorflow implementation of Distributed Unfolding WMMSE using Graph Neural Networks for Efficient Power Allocation as presented in TODO: add link to the paper.